Podcast | Real Estate Investing

 - 52:48 Will office lease space have a vacancy issue with remote work gaining popularity?

 - 57:30 Why aren’t American homes built in factories?

 - 58:12 Are public builders getting into the build-to-rent space for single-family homes?

 Aaron Norris [00:00:02] Welcome to the Data Driven real estate podcast, the podcast from real estate professionals dedicated to driving business success using data.
-I'm Eric Norris, vice president of Market Insights for Property Radar.
+I'm Aaron Norris, vice president of Market Insights for Property Radar.
 And with us today, we've got Shot Tool, CEO of Property Radar and John Burns with John Burns, real estate consulting.
 John.
 Guys, I've got to do the embarrassing bio.
 It'll be quick and snappy, I promise.
-But John Burns, of course, was with the John Burns real estate consulting, which helps business executives make informed housing industry investment decisions.
+But John Burns, of course, was with John Burns real estate consulting, which helps business executives make informed housing industry investment decisions.
 He is co-author of Big Shifts Ahead Demographic Clarity for Businesses.
 One of my favorite demographic books, a book written to help make demographic trends easier to understand, quantify and anticipate.
 And John has a B.A. in economics from Stanford University and an MBA from UCLA and works out of Southern California right here in Irvine, California.
 So thank you for joining us today.
 Our fourth show.
 All right.
 How did you decide to get into the real estate game?